 '''

-svnadmin hotcopy path/to/repository path/to/backup --clean-logs
+svnadmin hotcopy path/to/repository path/to/backup

 '''

 to create a copy of your repository in a safe manner.
 Then backup the copy.
-The --clean-logs option is not required, but removes any redundant log files when you backup a BDB repository, which may save some space.

 The synadmin tool is installed automatically when you install the Subversion command line client.
 The easiest way to get this is to check the option to include the command line tools when installing TortoiseSVN, but if you prefer you can download the latest version of command line tools directly from the Subversion [http://subversion.apache.org/packages.html#windows] website.